ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-flying.rst

 Return to Launch (RTL)
 ======================

-When flying a quadplane you have a choice of several methods of handling return to launch.
+When flying a QuadPlane you have a choice of several methods of handling return to launch.
 The choices are:

 - circle about the return point as a fixed wing